isomerpages/imh-ac/index.md

       description: We look forward to having you be part of our network
       button: Join us now
       url: /register-your-interest-here/
-  - infocols:
-      title: Our Compiled Programme List
-      subtitle: Participate in our programmes
-      id: infocols
-      linktext: Discover and sign up for our upcoming programmes
-      url: /about-us/all-upcoming-ac-programmes/
-      infoboxes:
-        - title: Research
-          description: We support professionals to conduct research about autism and encourage the autism community to participate in research
-        - title: Training
-          description: We deliver training workshops to professionals and bring information to the autism community
-        - title: Partnership
-          description: The autism community and their caregivers can volunteer to share their experience and expertise with others
-  - infocols:
-      title: Our Upcoming Programmes
-      subtitle: discover and sign up for
-      id: infocols
-      linktext: See our compiled programme list
-      url: /about-us/all-upcoming-ac-programmes/
-      infoboxes:
-        - title: Research
-          description: We support professionals to conduct research about autism and encourage the autism community to participate in research
-        - title: Training
-          description: We deliver training workshops to professionals and bring information to the autism community
-        - title: Partnership
-          description: The autism community and their caregivers can volunteer to share their experience and expertise with others
   - textcards:
       title: What do we do?
       id: textcards